telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/faq.md

 If the Grid is [Ajax-bound]({% slug ajaxbinding_grid_aspnetmvc %}), use the `ClientTemplate` method.
 The value should be a string, which represents a valid [Kendo UI Template](http://docs.telerik.com/kendo-ui/framework/templates/overview).

-The example below demonstrates how to customize the column appearance of an Ajax-bound Grid.
+The following example demonstrates how to customize the column appearance of an Ajax-bound Grid.

 ###### Example